 Synchronize Fixtures and Hardware

 To create a cohesive look, align fixtures and hardware by matching finishes across the space.
-Consistency in hardware details—knobs, pulls, and mounts—helps unify the design without overwhelming it.
+Consistency in hardware details, like knobs, pulls, and mounts, helps unify the design without overwhelming it.
+It is all about the little things, like making sure all your tools are in the right place.
 Start with a main finish and carry complementary accents through other elements to reinforce a polished, harmonious feel.
+You want it to look like it all belongs together, not like you bought everything from different stores on different sales days.

 Matching Fixtures Finishes

-Matching fixtures finishes ties the whole bathroom together, so start by picking a dominant metal and sticking with it across faucets, hardware, and towel bars.
+Matching fixtures finishes ties the whole bathroom together.
+So start by picking a dominant metal and sticking with it across faucets, hardware, and towel bars.
 This consistency creates visual harmony between ensuite and main spaces.
+It is like everyone on the team wearing the same jersey, it just looks more professional.

 - Choose a finish that suits vanity styles and towel racks, then mirror it on handles and pulls.